andre-st/goodreads-toolbox/likeminded.md

   with 5 members actually worth investigating, and only 1 member already on my hand-curated list of 137 followees
 - a minimum of 6 common books (2%) listed 43 members, more or less interesting
-- we learn: books combinations tend to become unique quickly
+- we learn: book combinations tend to become unique quickly
 - the new authors-version takes longer but yields better results, e.g., many more matches with my hand-curated followees list